lablup/backend.ai/index.md

 Now you have executed a real Lua code without installing Lua (in our clouds)!

 Want more?
-How about GPU-supported TensorFlow?
+How about GPU-backed TensorFlow?
 There are [many more languages you can use](http://github.com/lablup/sorna-repl).

 You may run also [your own Sorna API server on your machines](https://github.com/lablup/sorna).